Already a PG&E NEM customer? Sign-up for Early Enrollment in CleanPowerSF today!

 Comparison of CleanPowerSF and PG&E’s Programs

-Each April, CleanPowerSF will conduct an Annual Settlement process to determine whether you are a “Net Electricity Generator” or a “Net Electricity Consumer” during the previous twelve months (the "True-Up Period").
+Each April, CleanPowerSF will conduct an Annual True-Up process to determine whether you are a “Net Electricity Generator” or a “Net Electricity Consumer” during the previous twelve months (the "True-Up Period").

 If you consumed more electricity from CleanPowerSF than you generated from your renewable energy system during the True-Up Period, you're a Net Electricity Consumer.
-For Net Energy Consumers, any generation credit balance that may be remaining in your account at the end of the True-Up Period will be reset to zero starting with the beginning of the next True-Up Period.
+Any generation credit balance that may be remaining in your account at the end of the True-Up Period will be reset to zero as you begin the next True-Up Period.

 If you generated more electricity from your renewable energy system than you consumed from CleanPowerSF during the True-up Period, you're considered a Net Electricity Generator.
-As a Net Electricity Generator, you're eligible to receive Net Surplus Electricity Compensation for your net surplus electricity production during the True-Up Period--with a significant premium over PG&E's compensation rate.
+As a Net Electricity Generator, you're eligible to receive Net Surplus Compensation for the excess electricity you generated during the True-Up Period--with a significant premium over PG&E's compensation rate.

 Net Surplus Electricity Compensation Rate ("Cash Out Rate")

-The Net Surplus Electricity Compensation rate will be applied to each kilowatt-hour (kWh) of net electricity produced during the True-Up Period.
+The Net Surplus Electricity Compensation rate of $0.0893 will be applied to each kilowatt-hour (kWh) of net surplus electricity produced during the True-Up Period, regardless of whether you choose to receive your compensation in the form of a bill credit or check.

 When will my NEM account be enrolled in CleanPowerSF?

-CleanPowerSF is becoming San Francisco's new default energy generation provider, which means we'll be automatically enrolling existing PG&E customers--including NEM customers--in phases by neighborhood over time.
+CleanPowerSF is San Francisco's new default energy generation provider, which means we'll be automatically enrolling existing PG&E customers--including NEM customers--in phases over time.
 When your account is scheduled for automatic enrollment, you'll receive at least four (4) notices by mail to your PG&E billing address with more details.

 But why wait?
 If you're a PG&E NEM customer and ready to enjoy the benefits of NEM with CleanPowerSF, you can sign-up for CleanPowerSF early enrollment online or by calling (415) 554-0773.

-Please note that CleanPowerSF takes care to enroll NEM customers at a time of year that is most advantageous for each customer based on their existing PG&E True-Up schedule.
-If you already signed-up for early enrollment and have questions regarding when your enrollment will occur, don't hesitate to contact us.
+Please note that when you transition to CleanPowerSF service, PG&E will conduct a true-up on your account, regardless of your scheduled annual true-up date.
+CleanPowerSF takes care to enroll NEM customers at a time of year that is most advantageous for each customer based on their existing PG&E True-Up schedule.
+If you have any questions about how enrolling in CleanPowerSF will impact your account, don't hesitate to contact us.

 How do I get started with NEM?